spartan-protocol/spartanswap-contracts/README.md

 Spartan Swap is a liquidity pool protocol that allows token-agnostic provision of liquidity.
 Traders can swap between tokens at arbitrarily low fees, but a liquidity-sensitive fee maximises revenue for stakers during periods of high demand.

+## Deploy
+1) Deploy SPARTA
+2) Deploy UTILS
+3) Deploy DAO(UTILS)
+4) Deploy Router(SPARTA, DAO, UTILS)
+5) Set DAO in UTILS
+6) Set Router in DAO

+Sparta is the base currency.
+Utils needs to know Router (to calculate state) and DAO (to ask for router) DAO needs to know Utils (to calculate state)
+Router needs to know Sparta, Utils, DAO (to tell Pools) Pools needs to know DAO to ask for Router

 ## Smart Contract

 Spartan Swap  has the following intended design: